 Please report any incidents of harassment as soon as possible.
 We take all reports very seriously, regardless of who is involved.
 You can report harassment even if you are not directly involved, and we do not tolerate retaliation for filing a report.

-You can report harassment by any individual to our Public Safety department in the Clark Room (on the second floor of the Hyatt).
-Please try to report the incident to Public Safety as soon after the incident as possible and provide a description, name, or photograph of the person.
+You can report harassment by any individual to our Convention Operations office.
+Please try to report the incident to Convention Operations as soon after the incident as possible and provide a description, name, or photograph of the person.
 The sooner our team has as much information as possible, the sooner we are able to act.
-You may also report incidences by sending email to email@example.com.
+You may also report incidents by sending email to email@example.com.

-Any violations of our harassment policy will result in immediate penalties dependent upon the severity of the action.
+Any violations of our harassment policy will result in immediate penalties.
 Such penalties include, but are not limited to:

 - a verbal warning;